MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-teams-troubleshooting.md

     For more information about minimum browser requirements, see [Minimum Requirements for Using [!INCLUDE [prod_short](includes/prod_short.md)]](product-requirements.md#browsers)

-## I'm having problems with the camera or location in Teams
+## <a name="im-having-problems-with-the-camera-or-location-in-teams"></a>I'm having problems with the camera or location in Teams

 When using [!INCLUDE [prod_short](includes/prod_short.md)] features in the details window that require access to your location or device camera, you must first give your consent for Teams to access these device capabilities.